 What was true on a political level was also true on a personal level.
 Many of Buckley’s best friends were liberals like John Kenneth Galbraith.
 He got along famously with Norman Mailer, with whom he debated frequently during the 1960s.
 When I was writing his biography, I was always puzzled by this side of Buckley, and after I had done a draft, I hold him that I couldn’t figure out how the young Buckley, who as a teenager was pretty insufferable and not well-liked, became a man of such wide-ranging and close friendships.
-I had gone through Buckley’s papers at Yale, which trace his political career, but at that point, he gave me a stack of letters that he had written to his mother and sisters when he was in the army at Fort Benning at the end of World War II.
+I had gone through Buckley’s papers at Yale, which trace his political career, but at that point, he gave me a stack of letters that he had written to his mother and sisters when he was in the army at

 What I found in those letters was a clue to the mystery that is Bill Buckley.
 When he was at officer’s training school, Buckley, who was only 18 at the time, couldn’t get by on his good grades and brilliance, and found himself not only disliked, but on the verge of being flunked out of officer candidates’ school.
 In the letters he wrote, Buckley revealed a fear and anguish about his place in the world and how people thought of him.
 He got his commission, but he also learned that he had to leaven his own political and intellectual convictions with a tolerance for people who didn’t share them.
 He would sometimes condemn their views, but he would not condemn them.
 By the time he arrived at Yale, he was pretty much the Buckley whom we’ve known for the last sixty years--witty, arrogant, but always with a certain restraint, even at times a gentleness and consideration.
 And I think that same sense of limits and boundaries--a sense of how far he could and couldn’t go--affected the way he conducted himself politically.

 As a political figure, Bill Buckley ceased to be central to Republican conservatism sometime in the 1980s.
 He was displaced by both New Right conservatives who saw him as too willing to break bread with the Council on Foreign Relations and who conceived of conservatism as an alliance between the religious right and K Street, and also by neo-conservatives who, even after the Cold War was over, wanted to continue to fight it out against new enemies.
 That wasn’t the conservatism of early National Review.
-Once the Soviet Union fell, for instance, Buckley no longer favored an embargo against Cuba.
-What was the point?
-And, finally, he was skeptical about the crusade that was the Iraq war.
+Once the Soviet Union fell, for instance, Buckley no longer favored an embargo against

 Buckley, too, may have simply felt toward the new establishment of Republican conservatism the same ambivalence he felt against the old liberal establishment.
 As conservatives actually gained power, Buckley found himself once again standing athwart history and yelling stop.
 He remained a rebel to the end.